jieggii/wg-node/docs/project-structure-and-architecture.md

 ### File containing environmental variables which are necessary to be set (`./.env` file)

-At the moment there is only one environmental variable which is necessary to be set up before running **wg-node**.
+At the moment, there is only one environmental variable which is necessary to be set up before running **wg-node**.
 It is `WIREGUARD_PUBLIC_HOSTNAME` and it has to be specified inside `./.env` file.
 The easiest way to create this file is to use the example file (`.env.example`):